 Before continuing round the conservation area, turn left onto Fenway which, before Enclosure, was a narrow track leading west which villagers had to use to go the long way through fields to Middle Aston as the direct route had been closed off by gates at Middle Aston House.
 Kralingen was converted from two cottages built in 1916 for employees of The Grange.
 The next group of buildings, a mixture of conversions and new builds, are on the site of Westfield Motel which was redeveloped around 2008.
-The cottages along this stretch of road date from the 19th century, many with the name ‘Westfield’, common to several, as this area is where Westfield Farmhouse was located, occupied by William Wing when the family relocated here from Randolphs.
+The cottages along this stretch of road date from the 19th century, many with the name ‘Westfield’, common to several, as this area is where Westfield Farm was located.
+Westfield farmhouse (now just Westfield) was built in the 1880s so the Wings’ farm could be separated from their house (Randolphs).
+Westfield farm was then sold to William Fenemore.
 Many will remember the days when the sound of horses was common in the village, when Westfield Riding Stables operated, now run as a livery yard.

 Opposite is Coneygar Fields, a recent development of affordable homes built on land where once horses grazed.